CAPCOM PRO TOUR 2022 OFFICIAL TERMS AND CONDITIONS

 Players are not eligible to qualify for multiple CAPCOM CUP IX qualification spots.
-Participating Players must be able to travel to the CAPCOM CUP IX during the spring of 2023 (the dates and details shall be available at a later date).
+Participating Players must be able to travel to the CAPCOM CUP IX by Feb 12th, 2023.
 Dates for travel are subject to change in CAPCOM U.S.A.ʼs sole discretion.
 If the Participating Player is a Minor, he/she must be accompanied by his/her parent or legal guardian under the same terms and conditions as the Participating Player.
 A parent or legal guardian of the Participating Player shall stay with the Participating Player in the same hotel room provided by CAPCOM U.S.A.
 Round trip transportation for a parent or legal guardian will be provided by CAPCOM U.S.A.
 If a Participating Player is not available, able or willing to travel on or before the dates specified by CAPCOM U.S.A., Participating Player’s privileges will be terminated, the Transportation and Accommodations will be forfeited and the next eligible player determined by CAPCOM U.S.A. shall be invited to participate in the CAPCOM CUP IX.
 CAPCOM U.S.A. is not responsible for any additional transportation and/or accommodation expenses incurred by a Participating Player if a Participating Player travels before or after the dates specified by CAPCOM U.S.A.

 All costs and expenses not specifically listed in Section 12 above as part of the Prizes, including, without limitation to meals, snacks, beverages, mini-bar, entertainment, tips, gratuities, souvenirs, personal expenses, incidentals, damage to hotel rooms, baggage fees, travel insurance, visa related costs, departure taxes and fees, any equipment to be used in connection with the Prizes, and the like, are solely Participating Players responsibility.
 The Prizes are provided “as is”.